E-file Pennsylvania Taxes and Your PA Tax Refund Fast

 Interest and Penalties

 A 5% penalty per month is levied on accounts with tax liabilities.
-Taxpayers are responsible for interest on unpaid taxes even when state returns were filed on time but outstanding taxes were unpaid or underpaid.
+Taxpayers are also responsible for interest on unpaid taxes even when state returns were filed on time but outstanding taxes were unpaid or underpaid.

 Note: States & U.S. territories may make changes to their tax laws with little notice.
 We do our best to keep this information up-to-date, but it is provided on an "AS IS" basis.
 For more see our terms.